-Poligal completes the kickoff of production of its new plant in Poland
+Poligal successfully commences production at its new plant in Poland

 Poligal, the manufacturer of biaxially oriented polypropylene (BOPP) and cast polypropylene (CPP) film, announces the start up of its new plant in Poland, a project with an investment of 40 million euros in its new BOPP film extrusion line.